openmobilityfoundation/mobility-data-specification/agency/README.md

 | `no_active_trip`    | No trip is active for Vehicle   |                                 |
 | `trip_not_complete` | A trip is active for Vehicle    |                                 |

-## Vehicles - Update Telemetry
+## Vehicles - Telemetry

-The vehicle `/telemetry` endpoint allows a Provider to update vehicle telemetry data in batch for one or many of the vehicles in the fleet.
-Telemetry data will be reported to the API every 5 seconds while vehicles are in motion.
+The vehicle `/telemetry` endpoint allows a Provider to send vehicle telemetry data in a batch for any number of vehicles in the fleet.
+Telemetry data will be reported to the API every 5 seconds for each vehicle in motion.

 Endpoint: `/vehicles/telemetry`
 Method: `POST`